csci104/site/homework/index.md

 ## Policies

-For each assignment, a precise time will be specified on the due date (usually at 11:59 PM PST).
-The programming submission must be made correctly via your github account and your **`git` commit SHA** must be submitted on the appropriate submission page.

-All students have **5 late days to use over the course of the semester** with a maximum of **2 grace days** allowed per assignment.
-Thus after 48 hours after the due date, no submission will be allowed and a 0 will be assigned.
+There will be **6 assignments** due roughly every **2 weeks**.
+In CS 104 we do not accept late submissions (except in the cases outlined below).
+We  do realize that as a student, things will come up and other classes may need more focus on certain weeks.
+While 2 weeks per assignment should allow you to finish with ample time if you **start early** and **work consistently**, we will provide **5 grace days** to be used over the semester with a **maximum of 2 grace days allowed per assignment**.
+48 hours after the due date, no submissions will be allowed.
 Once you have used your grace days, any late submission will not be accepted for any reason; thus, it will be graded as a 0.
 Our online submission system will automatically deduct and track late days, so you do NOT need to alert anyone.

+In this age of COVID, TrojanCheck, etc. we realize that being sick or having sick family may preclude you from working on your assignments as you would be able to otherwise.
+If a confirmed COVID-related illness or other emergency occurs, please fill out [this form]({{site.data.urls.extension_form}}) and make a private note on Piazza to inform the course staff and we will try our very best to work out a flexible plan for completing the assignment.

+For non-emergency issues (especially those close to the deadline), extensions are generally not applicable.
+Instead, **your grace days** are available and should be conserved for such circumstances.

+In addition, **starting early** can help offset any blocks to working on and completing your assignment.
+The most consistent advice from students who have done well in CS 104 is (you guessed it): **start early!**  Thus, we are implementing a **checkpoint** for each assignment.
+These are milestones in the assignment that should be relatively easy to achieve but that you must complete by a certain date (usually 4-7 days) BEFORE the full due date (to ensure you start early).
+By submitting your checkpoint you earn **5 points extra credit** to be applied to your assignment, though capping at 100%.
+So if you completed the checkpoint, and then got 87/100 after the HW is graded, you would be boosted to 92/100.
+If you got 97/100, you'd be boosted to 100.
+However, You do NOT have to do the checkpoint if you so choose.
+You can still earn 100/100 on the HW.
+Your will simply keep whatever score you have earned after the grading process.
+Details of each checkpoint will be described in the assignment writeup.
+(Note: that consistently meeting the checkpoints may also be used when weighing borderline grades or other requests).

 ## Grade Disputes
 We will work hard to post HW scores and feedback within 1-2 weeks of the homework's due date.
 Exams will typically be graded within at most a few days of the exam date.
 If you have not received your score on a particular HW even though most other students in the class have (say, 24 hours after the score release date), post a private note on Piazza and someone will then follow up with your grader.